Cap Times Idea Fest 2024 program

 Unlocking Opportunity: How immigrants support education and the workforce

-Immigration has not only been a catalyst in filling much needed jobs, it is also credited with strengthening the post-pandemic economy.
-Experts will discuss how immigrants can help fill needed roles in Dane County and bolster higher education enrollment, which is threatened by a looming demographic decline.
+Experts discuss how immigrants can fill needed roles in Dane County and support higher education enrollment.
 Hosted buffet precedes the session starting at 5 p.m.

 Moderator: Valerie Crespin-Trujillo